Tips for Navigating the Holidays

 Have a Back Up Plan

 If you are a host or attendee, think about having a back up plan in place in case someone gets sick before your gathering.
-Have some tupperware available if you are hosting, so your attendees can pick up food if they are feeling under the weather.
-Then invite them to join you on zoom!
+Have some containers available if you are hosting, so your attendees can pick up food if they are feeling under the weather.
+Then invite them to join you on a video call!